honkling/MHPlus/README.md

 4. Click "Load Unpacked" and select the unzipped folder.

 ## Select theme
 Right click on the MinehutPlus icon and click options.
+After you select a theme, click save.

 ## Screenshots
 ![My Dashboard](https://i.imgur.com/TcnDNjY.png)